Practical 3: Classification¶

 KNN¶

-14. Create a param_grid_knn dictionary and store the values of 3, 5, 7, 9 and 11 as the number of neighbors.
+14. Create a dictionary (called param_grid_knn) and store the values of 3, 5, 7, 9 and 11 as the number of neighbors.
+These are the number of neighbors that we will try out

 In [20]: